FantasticFiasco/aws-signature-version-4/README.md

 ## Introduction

 This project is unique for me.
-It's the first that isn't a labor of love.
+It's my first that isn't a labor of love.

-Having to sign requests in AWS, I went through some emotions.
+Having to sign requests in AWS I went through a series of emotions.
 My first was disappointment, directed at Amazon for not including a Signature Version 4 signer in their [AWS SDK for .NET](https://aws.amazon.com/sdk-for-net/).
 The functionality is listed on [Open Feature Requests for the AWS SDK for .NET](https://github.com/aws/aws-sdk-net/blob/master/FEATURE_REQUESTS.md) but I haven't seen any actions towards an implementation yet.

 My second emotion was resentment.
-Not towards Amazon but towards developers proclaiming to have working implementations in their GitHub repositories, of which some had numerous stars and thousands of NuGet downloads.
+Not towards Amazon but towards other developers proclaiming to have working implementations in their GitHub repositories, of which some had numerous stars and thousands of NuGet downloads.
 After analyzing their code and comparing it against the [steps of the signing algorithm](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html), I found them all to be blatantly lacking.

 So here we are, yet another attempt at implementing the Signature Version 4 algorithm in .NET.
-Lets try to make sure that this one has fewer bugs than the previous attempts...
+Lets try to make sure that this one has fewer surprises than the previous attempts...

 ## Super simple to use

 The best API is the one you already know.
-AwsSignatureVersion4 extends the class `HttpClient` by providing additional overloads to `DeleteAsync`, `GetAsync`, `PostAsync`, `PutAsync` and `SendAsync`.
+This project extends the class `HttpClient` by providing additional overloads to `PostAsync`, `GetAsync`, `PutAsync`, `DeleteAsync` and `SendAsync`.
 These overloads accept the following additional arguments.

-- **Region name** - The name of the AWS region, e.g. `us-west-1`
+- `regionName` - The name of the AWS region, e.g. `us-west-1`
-- **Service name** - The name of the service, e.g. `execute-api` for an API Gateway
+- `serviceName` - The name of the service, e.g. `execute-api` for an AWS API Gateway
-- **Credentials** - The AWS credentials of the principal sending the request
+- `credentials` - The AWS credentials of the principal sending the request

-The extension methods integrate with `HttpClient` as one would expect, allowing you to set `HttpClient.BaseAddress` and `HttpClient.DefaultRequestHeaders`.
+These overloads are built to integrate with `HttpClient`, i.e. `HttpClient.BaseAddress` and `HttpClient.DefaultRequestHeaders` will be respected when sending the request.

-The following code is getting resources from an IAM authenticated API Gateway.
+The following example is demonstrating how one would send a `GET /resources` request to an IAM authenticated AWS API Gateway on host `www.acme.com`.

 ```csharp
 var client = new HttpClient();